zeaphoo/plotboss/README.md

 - Monitoring of ongoing plotting and archiving jobs, progress, resources used, temp files, etc.

-plotbot is designed for the following configuration:
+plotboss is designed for the following configuration:

 - A plotting machine with an array of `tmp` dirs, a single `tmp2` dir, and an array of `dst` dirs to which the plot jobs plot.
 The `dst` dirs serve as a